Why is OpenSearch Dashboards in red status on my Amazon OpenSearch Service domain?

 Total number of shards = shards per node * number of data nodes

-For example, if there are 24 shards in the index, and there are eight data nodes, then you will have three shards per node.
+For example, if there are 24 shards in the index, and there are eight data nodes, then you have three shards per node.
 For more information about the number of shards needed, see Get started with Amazon OpenSearch Service: How many shards do I need?

 Check your versions